xenia-project/xenia/development/quickstart.md

 That's mostly it.
 Run the `xenia-app` project.
 For debugging setup instructions see [the github docs](https://github.com/benvanik/xenia/blob/master/building.md).
-Piping stdout to a file is strongly recommended as there's were most of the interesting information goes.

 When pulling new code use either `xb pull` to fetch the latest changes to both the main repository and all submodules as well as run premake, or else be sure